Jasper, Indiana: Economy

 Jasper is a regional center in Southwestern Indiana, with German Catholic ancestral roots.
-Jasper has been called the "Wood Capital of the World", with furniture companies such as Jasper Group, Kimball International, and Masterbrand Cabinets are located here.
+Jasper has been called the "Wood Capital of the World", with furniture companies such as Jasper Group, Kimball International, and Masterbrand Cabinets located in the city.
 Also located in Jasper are Southern Indiana Education Center, Jasper Engines and Transmissions, and a satellite campus of Vincennes University.

 In 2022, Jasper won the annual Strong Towns "Strongest Town" competition.

 The largest industry sectors by employment in Jasper are manufacturing, retail, and health care and social services.

 Arts and culture

 Jasper has the only municipally supported Arts Council in Indiana; it is part of city government.
 The City of Jasper and the Jasper Community Arts Commission won the Governor's Arts Award in 1987 and 2007.

 The Jasper Strassenfest is a four-day event held annually during the first weekend in August.
 The "Fest" is a celebration between Jasper and its German sister-city Pfaffenweiler, a village in southwest Germany, and some citizens of Pfaffenweiler travel to Jasper around this time of year.
 The street festival encompasses the city square, and features food stands, rides, a beer garden, parade, fireworks, golf tournament, beauty pageant (Miss Strassenfest), fishing tournament, and a network of German "Polka Masses" at the three Roman Catholic parishes.
 On average, over 1300 lb of bratwurst are consumed during the event.

 In 2021, the Thyen-Clark Cultural Center and public lending library opened.